-The legally defined payment period
+The legally defined payment period for an invoice payment

 B2C: The invoice must state the payment term if a company sells to private customers.
 The company can use the statutory payment period of 30 days as a guide or define its own payment terms.

 B2B: When selling to business customers, the payment term does not necessarily have to be specified.
 The 30-day payment period automatically applies unless the parties have agreed to another payment term.

 According to a report by Forrester, millennials now make 73% of all B2B purchasing decisions.
 This generation has grown up in the digital age and expects a convenient and smooth experience when shopping online – both in their private and business lives.